flutter/samples/isolate_example/README.md

-# isolate_example
+# Isolate Example

-A sample application that demonstrate best practices when using [`isolates`](https://api.dartlang.org/stable/2.3.1/dart-isolate/Isolate-class.html). in several cases with flutter.
+A sample application that demonstrate best practices when using [`isolates`](https://api.dartlang.org/stable/2.3.1/dart-isolate/Isolate-class.html).
-Flutter SDK to isolates, which include:

 ## Goals

-* Display the performance benefits of isolates when using them in the right situation
+* Display the performance benefits of isolates when using them in the right situation.
-* Show how to use the compute method for straightforward computations
+* Show how to use the `compute` method for straightforward computations.
-* Demonstrate how to initialize and take advantage of a new isolates with common useful functionality
+* Demonstrate how to initialize and use an isolate.
-* Show the cost of moving data between isolates and provide alternatives
+* Show the cost of moving data between isolates and provide alternatives .

 ## Questions/issues